baoduy/ado-rename-variables/README.md

-# rename All Variables
+# Rename Variables

 ![Publish extensions](https://github.com/baoduy/ado-rename-variables/workflows/Publish%20extensions/badge.svg)

-Print to the screen all the available varaibles and their values for this job.
+Rename the Azure DevOps variables, This really helpfull when you reteiving the variables from Key vault and would like to rename the variable from **Abc--Other** to **Abc:Other** Before substitute variables to your config files.

 Cross platform (work on Windows/Linux/Mac).

 ## Usage